web-auth/doc/symfony-bundle/entities-with-doctrine.md

 Hereafter an example of an entity.

 This is the most simple example.
-Feel free to add custom fields that fits on your needs e.g. `created_at` or `is_revoked`.
+Feel free to add custom fields that fit your needs e.g. `created_at` or `is_revoked`.

 {% code title="App/Entity/WebauthnCredential.php" lineNumbers="true" %}
 ```php